0xSatellites/satellites/README.md

 :tada: Satellites - Launch a DEX Marketplace of NFT

+:earth_americas: The satellite uses the 0x protocol and the original extension contract.

 :mega: The Satellites team uses [IssueHunt](https://issuehunt.io/) for a sustainable open-source ecosystem.

 ## Quick start